godaddy/gasket/docs/guides/gotchas.md

 If you need to use ES6 style modules for some of your server code, you can enable ES6 modules in your app code by adding [@babel/register] to your app.
-This will _will bind itself to node's require and automatically compile files on the fly._
+This _will bind itself to node's require and automatically compile files on the fly._

 First, install it to your app: